BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 ![Figure 4](./images/fig4.png "Figure 4")

-2\. select their desired input files/sequences in FASTA format.
+2\.
+Select the desired input files/sequences in FASTA format.
 FASTA definition line must begin with a carat (“>”), followed by a unique sample identifier (Unique_Sample_Identifier) and a unique sequence identifier (Unique_Sequence_Identifier) separated by a pipe (“|”).
 Example defline: “>Unique_Sample_Identifier: yourSampleID| Unique_Sequence_Identifier: yourSampleID-segmentNumber”

 There are two ways to select input sequences for analysis: